-The data in this file can be used to develop national 2021 event-level estimates for the U.S. civilian noninstitutionalized population on office-based medical provider visits as well as expenditures, and sources of payment for these visits.
+The data in this file can be used to develop national 2021 event-level estimates for the U.S. civilian noninstitutionalized population on outpatient visits as well as expenditures, and sources of payment for these visits.
 Estimates of total visits are the sum of the weight variable (PERWT21F) across relevant event records while estimates of other variables must be weighted by PERWT21F to be nationally representative.
 The tables below contain event-level estimates for selected variables.